liangzheng816/OfficeDocs-SharePoint/migration/mm-delta-sync.md

 ## Migrate all files and overwrite any existing ones at the destination

 In this mode, all files in the source are migrated to the destination again, overwriting those files from previous migrations.
-Even if the files in the destination are updated, they are still overwritten.
+Even if the files in the destination are updated, they're still overwritten.

 This process takes longer than the default mode.